AxonIQ/reference-guide/part3/command-dispatching.md

 Finally, there is the possibility to use annotations:

--   As specified in the parameter section, the `@MetaData` annotation on a parameter will have the value of that parameter added as meta data value.
+-   As specified in the parameter section, the `@MetaDataValue` annotation on a parameter will have the value of that parameter added as meta data value.
 The key of the meta data entry is provided as parameter to the annotation.

 -   Methods annotated with `@Timeout` will block at most the indicated amount of time.
 This annotation is ignored if the method declares timeout parameters.